RedbackThomson/ack-community/docs/design/proposals/adoption/resource-adoption.md

 ## AWS Resource Tagging

 AWS resources adopted by an ACK controller will have tags retroactively applied (whenever possible) to indicate its association with an ACK deployment.
 The details of these tags are discussed in another issue ([#148](https://github.com/aws/aws-controllers-k8s/issues/148)).
-ACK managers should not place any conditions on the existence of ACK tags on the AWS resources to gate the adoption process.
+ACK resource managers should not place any conditions on the existence of ACK tags on the AWS resources to gate the adoption process.
 The manager should should override any existing ACK tags.

 ## Resource Type Blocklisting